Xmorelle/webpage/index.md

 ### About me

 I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
 I have completed a PhD thesis in Materials Science in the group of Pr.
 Thomas Pardoen at UCLouvain in Belgium.
 Then, I have pursued a post-doctoral stay in the group of Pr.
-Zhigang Suo at Harvard University in the field of Soft Active Materials for 2 years.
+Zhigang Suo at Harvard University in the field of Soft Active Materials for two years.
 I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with Pr.
 Costantino Creton and Pr.
 Matteo Ciccotti.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_sept2019.pdf).

 ### Recent news

+- **02/2020** : Quick return by the alma matter at UCLouvain where I'll have the pleasure to present an invited seminar on my research on [Hydrogels under extreme environment](https://uclouvain.be/en/research-institutes/immc/agenda.html?id=6453) on the 26th of February at 4:15pm in BARB 03.

 - **10/2019** : Seminars series coming in!
 I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at SIMM group in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the University of Amsterdam.